Online counseling: New technological applications in online counseling

-Online counseling has evolved with the newer developments of technology and therapeutic programs.
-There are now apps and programs being developed to make the complex processes of therapy and planning manageable for the patient through their smartphone.
-This makes certain resources more readily available to the patient in the form of self-monitoring, self-improvement courses, treatment and care management, and data collection of personal trends and symptoms.
+Online counseling has continued to evolve alongside advancements in technology and therapeutic software programs.
+There are now apps and programs being developed to make the complex processes of therapy and planning manageable and accessible for the patient through their smartphone.
+These tools often provide resources for self-monitoring, self-improvement activities, treatment management, and the documentation of personal trends and symptoms.

-"MyCompass" is a specific self-help program that many online counselors use for their patients.
-This tool helps track factors associated with treatment plans including, mood, personal log data, and diary entries.
-These collections allow the program to examine therapeutic factors and present the individual and their practitioner with how these different factors influence and impact one another.
+"MyCompass" is a specific self-help program that many online counselors use to support patients.
+This tool helps track factors associated with treatment plans including, mood, personal log data, and diary entries, allowing the program to examine therapeutic factors and present insights that may be useful to both the client and the practitioner.
+When programs like "MyCompass" are used in online counseling, they must establish ethical and legal frameworks that guide digital mental health practice.
+These include ensuring that clients receive informed consent in an online format, where the program's purpose, limitations, data-use policies, and potential risks are all clearly communicated before engagement.

 Online counseling and COVID-19

-Online counseling increased dramatically in 2020 during the COVID-19 pandemic as many countries issued lockdowns to control the spread of the virus.
-Consequently, mental health professionals were unable to meet with their clients in person, so continued treatment online.
-In addition to this transition, the pandemic and associated quarantine caused many people to become anxious and depressed, which resulted in an increased demand for mental health services.
-Because online counseling became so prominent during this time, the overall use of online counseling increased even as social distancing eased.
+Online counseling increased dramatically in 2020 during the COVID-19 pandemic as government issued nationwide lockdowns and social-distancing mandates to control the spread of the virus.
+Consequently, mental health professionals were unable to meet with their clients in person, prompting a rapid and large-scale transition to telehealth to maintain continuity of care.
+In addition to this transition, the pandemic and extended quarantine periods contributed to anxiety and depression across the population, which resulted in a heightened demand for mental health services.
+Because online counseling became so prominent during this period, the overall reliance on telehealth for mental health care remained even as social distancing eased and in-person services resumed.